IBM/cp4waiops-samples/prereq-utilities/3.1.1_airgap/README.md

 export LOCAL_DOCKER_REGISTRY_PASSWORD=<password>
 ```

-2. Export the namespace where Strimzi operator will be installed
+2. Export the namespace where you will be installing the Strimzi operator.

 ```
 export NAMESPACE=openshift-operators